carpentries-incubator/singularity-introduction/_episodes/04-singularity-files.md

 > ## Mounting `$HOME`
 >
-> Depending on the site configuration of Singularity, user home directories might
+> Depending on the site configuration of {{ site.software.name }}, user home directories might
 > or might not be mounted into containers by default.
 > We do recommend that you **avoid mounting home** whenever possible, to avoid
 > sharing potentially sensitive data, such as SSH keys, with the container, especially if exposing it to the public through a web service.